Smith's Ballpark: History

 Smith's Ballpark opened in 1994 with a seating capacity of 15,400, the largest in the Pacific Coast League.
 It is located on the site of its predecessor, Derks Field, with a similar unorthodox southeast alignment, toward the Wasatch Range.
 Derks Field was originally known as Community Field.
 The approximate elevation at street level is 4230 ft above sea level.

 In its first season in 1994, the Buzz set a PCL attendance record with 713,224 fans.
 The team led the PCL in attendance in each of its first six seasons in Salt Lake.
 The largest crowd at the ballpark is 16,531 in 2000; the Saturday night opponent was the Albuquerque Dukes on July 22.

 Besides hosting the Salt Lake Bees, Smith's Ballpark has played host to two exhibition games featuring the Minnesota Twins, a spring training game featuring the Seattle Mariners and the Colorado Rockies, concerts, soccer matches, and high school and college baseball games, including a Mountain West Conference tournament.

 The ballpark has hosted the Triple-A All-Star Game twice.
 In 1996, a team of National League-affiliated All-Stars defeated their American League opponents, 2–1.
 Salt Lake's Todd Walker was selected as the PCL MVP.
 The game returned to the park in 2011 with the International League All-Stars beating the PCL team, 3–0.

 In January 2023, the Larry H. Miller Company, owner of the Salt Lake Bees, announced that they would be building a privately financed stadium in the Daybreak section of suburban South Jordan, Utah, with a planned opening in the spring of 2025, ending a 31-year run at Smith's Ballpark.

 In April 2023, the University of Utah announced plans to explore a fundraising drive for the construction of a new ballpark for the Utah Utes baseball program on the site of their current practice facility.
 The move—which could be completed as early as 2025—would relocate the Utes program from Smith's Ballpark to the new facility.

 On June 21, 2023, Bees outfielder Jo Adell hit a 514-foot home run at the ballpark, the longest home run ever hit – in either minor or major league baseball – since Statcast tracking started in 2015.

-The Bees plan to leave Smith's Ballpark for Daybreak Field at America First Square, a new ballpark in South Jordan, Utah, after the 2024 season.
+The Bees left Smith's Ballpark for The Ballpark at America First Square, a new stadium in South Jordan, Utah, after the 2024 season.